Happy Healthy After

 An overbite, a common yet often overlooked dental condition, occurs when the upper teeth excessively overlap the lower teeth, potentially leading to a range of oral health issues, aesthetic concerns, and functional problems.
 Characterized by a pronounced vertical or horizontal overlap, overbites can cause difficulties with biting and chewing, wear on teeth, and even jaw pain, making everyday activities like eating and speaking a challenge.
 With various causes, including genetic factors, habits, and tooth loss, understanding and addressing overbites is crucial for maintaining a healthy, confident smile and overall well-being.
+Consulting a specialist in Van Nuys orthodontics can help diagnose and correct overbites effectively through personalized treatment plans.

 In this article, the Irving orthodontist will help us understand all about overbite and its effective management.